KhomotjoS/KhomotjoS/README.md

 - 👋 Hi, I’m @KhomotjoS
-- 👀 I’m interested in c# sql and python
+- 👀 I’m interested in data analyst
-- 🌱 I’m currently learning database
+- 🌱 I’m currently learning database,Azure data fundamentals
-- 💞️ I’m looking to collaborate on sql c#
+- 💞️ I’m looking to collaborate on sql and Azure
 - 📫 How to reach me Khomotjoseoloane3@gmail.com

 <!---